 Most introduced legislation dies in committee.
-During the 2011 regular session, for example, 4,019 House bills and joint resolutions were introduced, and 1,752, or 44 percent, were reported favorably from House committees.
-The odds of favorable committee action improve greatly when legislation passed by one chamber is sent to the other.
-Of the 901 bills and joint resolutions the House received from the Senate during the last regular session, 772, or 86 percent, were reported favorably from House committees.
-Senate committees favorably reported 853 of 1,100, or 78 percent, of House-passed bills and joint resolutions.
+During the 2013 regular session, for example, 4,080 House bills and joint resolutions were introduced, and 1,767, or 43 percent, were reported favorably from House committees.
+The odds of favorable committee action improve when legislation passed by one chamber is sent to the other.
+Of the 964 bills and joint resolutions the House received from the Senate during the last regular session, 852, or 88 percent, were reported favorably from House committees favorably reported 773 of 1,005, or 77 percent, of House-passed bills and joint resolutions.

-House committees must follow the requirements of the House Rules (HR 4 by Smithee, 83rd Legislature), particularly Rule 4, which deals with committee procedures.
-Each committee also establishes its own internal operating procedures and practices.
+House committees must follow the requirements of the Texas House Rules (HR 4 by Smithee, 84th Legislature), particularly Rule 4, which deals with committee procedures.
+Subject to this, each committee may also establish additional internal operating procedures and practices (Rule 4, sec.
+13(a)).

 Committees are not required to consider legislation referred to them.
-If a committee does act, legislation may be left pending or laid on the table subject to call; referred to subcommittee and either reported or left pending; reported favorably without amendment, as amended, or as substituted; or reported unfavorably or on minority report.
+If a committee does act, available motions include leaving legislation pending; referring it to subcommittee and either reporting it or leaving it pending; reporting it favorably without amendment, as amended, or as substituted; or reporting it unfavorably or on minority report.